Generic name: loteprednol etabonate

 Alrex® (loteprednol etabonate ophthalmic suspension, 0.2%) is supplied in a plastic bottle with a controlled drop tip in the following sizes:

-Alrex® is a registered trademark of Bausch & Lomb Incorporated
+Alrex is a trademark of Bausch & Lomb Incorporated or its affiliates.

 loteprednol etabonate suspension/ drops